ivan-vilches/front-end-workflow-boilerplate-gulp4-babel7-scss/README.md

 - yarn init
 - yarn install
-- dev: gulp
+- dev: npm start
-- prod: gulp build
+- prod: npm run prod

 > I use on develpment unminify css but if you want minify for prod just uncomment on gulpfile.js